movingforward100/Dehazing_R/README.md

 # How to reproduce our test result
 Download above saved models

 Run test.py and find results in the folder ./results.
+Please note the weight path in Line 41 of test.py and Line 19 of model.py.

 Please note new generated results may have subtle varations with [our submitted test results](https://drive.google.com/file/d/18zyWybWFRbYA4HsifToUfLqPi_CnomsU/view?usp=sharing) due to the device difference, please feel free to choose our submitted results or your generated images for user study.

+If you have any problems in reproducing our result, please contact wdong1745376@gmail.com as soon as possible.